AdobeDocs/commerce-cloud-service.en/help/cloud-guide/application/crons-property.md

 For Adobe Commerce 2.1.x, you can use only [workers](workers-property.md) and cron jobs.
 For Adobe Commerce 2.2.x, cron jobs launch consumers to process batches of messages, and do not require additional configuration.

-## Set up cron jobs

-Only one cron job can run at a time for Adobe Commerce on cloud infrastructure projects because of the nature of read-only environments.
-This configuration is different from Adobe Commerce, which has three default cron jobs.
-See [Configure cron jobs](https://experienceleague.adobe.com/docs/commerce-operations/configuration-guide/cli/configure-cron-jobs.html) in the Adobe Commerce documentation.

-If your project requires custom cron jobs, you can add them to the default cron configuration.
+If your project requires custom cron jobs, you can add them to the default `crons` configuration.
+See [Build a cron job](#build-a-cron-job).

-**To verify cron configuration**:

-1. On your local workstation, change to your project directory.

-1. Review the cron configuration in the `crons` section of the [.magento.app.yaml](../application/crons-property.md) configuration file.

-### crontab
+### `crontab`

-Adobe Commerce added an auto-crons configuration option only to Pro projects to support self-service cron configuration on Staging and Production environments using the `.magento.app.yaml` file.
+Adobe Commerce added an auto-crons configuration option only to Pro projects to support self-service `crons` configuration on the Staging and Production environments.
 If this option is enabled, you can use `crontab` to review the cron configuration.
-This is not available with Starter projects.
+This is _not_ available with Starter projects.

 Although you can use `crontab` to review configuration on Pro projects, Adobe Commerce does not use `crontab` to run cron jobs for sites deployed on the cloud infrastructure.